greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

 where:

-- `task` is the task name passed as either a simple text string or, for more complex task setup, a JSONB object containing a full pipeline and initializer arguments.
+- `task` is the task name passed as either a simple text string or, for a more complex task setup, a JSONB object containing a full pipeline and initializer arguments.
 - `call` is a JSONB object containing call arguments passed alongside the `inputs` values.
 - `inputs` is a `TEXT[]` or `BYTEA[]` array containing inputs for inference.

 >**Note**
->You must explicityly specify a model when calling `pgml.transform()`; default models are not yet supported.
+>You must explicitly specify a model when calling `pgml.transform()`; default models are not yet supported.

 ## <a id="Example"></a>Example